History of Kendrick Perkins in Timeline

 2010: Knee Injury in NBA Finals

-In 2010, during Game 6 of the NBA Finals, Kendrick Perkins injured his knee and missed the rest of the game, including Game 7.
-According to reports, he suffered torn MCL and PCL ligaments in his right knee.
+In Game 6 of the 2010 NBA Finals, Perkins injured his knee and missed the rest of the game and was inactive for Game 7.
+He suffered torn MCL and PCL ligaments in his right knee.

-On January 25, 2011, Kendrick Perkins returned to the court after injury, logging 17 minutes off the bench, scoring seven points, six rebounds and three assists in a win against the Cleveland Cavaliers.
-He received a standing ovation upon entering the game in the first quarter.
+On January 25, 2011, Kendrick Perkins returned to the court after a knee injury, logging 17 minutes off the bench, scoring seven points, six rebounds, and three assists in a win against the Cleveland Cavaliers.
+He received a standing ovation.

 On February 24, 2011, Kendrick Perkins and Nate Robinson were traded to the Oklahoma City Thunder for Jeff Green and Nenad Krstić.